 So, what does that mean?
-It means it’s owned 50% by the Australian registered charity Relationshift Ltd. and 50% by our co-founder Roger Camplisson, who’s invested everything he has into getting this show on the road.
+It means it’s jointly owned by the Australian registered charity Relationshift Ltd. and by our co-founder Roger Camplisson, who’s invested everything he has into getting this show on the road.

 In practical terms it means we get a perfect mix of commercial business brains with the purpose of doing good.

 Relationshift Ltd. (ABN: 41606704983) is registered with the Australian Charities & Not-for-profit Commission (ACNC) for the purposes of: